KhartesViewer/khartes/README.md

 can be active at a time.

-However, if you hold down the Ctrl key while placing a checkmark in an `Active` checkbox, that fragment will be made active, while any previous fragments will remain active.
+However, if you hold down the Ctrl key while placing a checkmark in an `Active` checkbox, that fragment will be made active, while any previously active fragments will remain active.
 So use Ctrl-click in the `Active` checkbox to allow mutiple active fragments.